cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to list the authors who have won author awards (not book awards), together with their awards and the year of the award.
+    Write a query to list the authors who have won author awards, together with their awards and the year of the award.
 Give the output descriptive headers (not just "name" and "name").
 Order by author name.
     ~~~~

 .. reveal:: joins_self_test_cross_reference2_hint